 Image: Bonnie Grace We are delighted to announce a British Council funded special project, a collaboration with ICF Aberystwyth, Nantgarw China Works Museum and Ruthin Craft Centre.
 Based on a theme of recycled sherds found in Wales, Elif Ağatekin (Turkey) renown for her sculptures of recycled ceramic material will work with Bonnie Grace an emerging artist from Wales.
 The residency will include outreach workshops w

 Image: Jane Sampson at Mid Wales Arts ICF 2025 is excited to be focussing on a sustainability theme for the next festival.
 It will include examples of low energy kilns, single firing techniques, work created from waste materials, kintsugi and traditional practices in Japan and India.
-Confirmed demonstrators include Jean Sampson (Wales), Euan Craig (Japan), Elif Ağatekin (Turkey), Yuliya Makliuk, Adil Writer (India) a
+Confirmed demonstrators include Euan Craig (Japan), Elif Ağatekin (Turkey), Yuliya Makliuk (Ukraine), Adil Writer (India) and Li

 Image credit: Sylvain Deleu Rich Miller’s activity throughout the festival is generously sponsored by Potclays Shortly after graduating from UCA Farnham in the early 00’s Rich took over Foyle Tiles, a hand producer of high fired stoneware tiles.
 During twenty years of owning Foyle they carried out a range of prestigious commissions, including the new Pavillion at Tate Gallery in St Ives, The V&A gift